gregcaporaso/microbiogeo/doc/notes/MultiCoLA.rst

 Existing Implementations
 ------------------------
 The only implementation seems to be by the authors who suggested this method.
-The implementation is in R and is a collection of scripts rather than a all encompassing script.
+The implementation is in R and is a collection of scripts rather than an all encompassing script.

 System Setup and Required Dependencies